checkly/checkly-operator/docs/README.md

 Reference to resources are done based on the kubernetes internal naming, as in the `metadata.name` field.

-Please look at the bellow examples and change the supplied data so it fits your needs the best.
+Please look at the below examples and change the supplied data so it fits your needs the best.
 Save the example into individual files and apply them when ready:
 ```bash
 kubectl apply -f <name-of-the-file>.yaml
 ```